jolenechia2024/LocaLoco/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

 > **Example Template:**
-> - *Alice:* Learned to build reusable Vue components and manage state effectively.
-> - *Ben:* Gained experience connecting frontend and backend APIs.
-> - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
-> - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
 > - *Pamika:* Understood how Gmaps API and OneMaps API works, exploration of Figma, and reinforced knowledge on how to retrieve, convert and store coordinates in the database.
-As a team, reflect on:
-- Key takeaways from working with real-world frameworks
-- Challenges faced and how they were resolved
-- Insights on teamwork, project management, and problem-solving